 Nitin Sethi, MD

-38 Responses to “Infantile spasms and hypsarrhythmia: what do we know?”
+74 thoughts on “Infantile spasms and hypsarrhythmia: what do we know?

 Today, he is over 40 years old, and has never had any symptoms since he was around 4 years old, and considered “cured”.
 You would never know that his brain is “damaged” as he is a “normal” adult.
 I was hoping you could tell me more about this condition, permanent effects of the condition, and if this condition could reoccur as he ages as the official status, as of when he was 4, was that he was in “remission”.